Being Grateful in Times of Hardship

 5. God’s Protection

-I’m grateful for my children even though we were estranged and making amends is difficult.
+Even though we were estranged, and making amends is difficult, I’m grateful for my children.
 They are a blessing.
 I’m thankful God has kept them close to himself (in Church) for years.
 I may have failed to parent them, but God never abandoned them.

-Grateful my husband taught me how to be street smart.
-All those long walks from Lake Luzerne to Corinth were lessons for Living Street smart.
-They came in handy when I moved to Oakland California years later.
-They helped keep me safe.
+I am grateful my husband taught me how to be street-smart.
+All those long walks from Lake Luzerne to Corinth were lessons in Living Street-smart.
+They came in handy when I moved to Oakland, California, years later, and they helped keep me safe.

 Protection in Times of Hardship